thomasvasselt/MavenArchetypes/webproject/README.md

 Then, you can import the project in Eclipse using the following steps

+1. Run `mvn install` to build the project and receive dependencies.

-1. Run `mvn eclipse:eclipse -Dwtpversion=1.5` in the project folder
+2. Run `mvn eclipse:eclipse -Dwtpversion=1.5` in the project folder

-2. In Eclipse, go to `File -> Import -> Existing Projects into Workspace` and choose your project folder to import.
+3. In Eclipse, go to `File -> Import -> Existing Projects into Workspace` and choose your project folder to import.